BlackIron Financial

 What It Is

 Level-funded plans are a smart middle ground between traditional insurance and self-funding.
-You pay a fixed monthly amount covering claims, admin fees, and stop-loss protection.
-If claims run low, you may receive a refund at year-end.
-These plans have become the most popular option for small businesses in recent years.
+You pay a fixed monthly amount covering claims funding, admin fees, and stop-loss protection.
+If claims run low, the employer may receive a refund at year-end (plan terms vary).
+These plans are often attractive for small businesses that want predictable monthly costs.

 Pros